richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 ![SnowPlow Technical Architecture] [tech-architecture]

-This architecture diagram will be updated shortly with the new daily ETL job, written in Hive.
+This architecture diagram will be updated shortly with the new ETL control tool, written in Ruby.

 # Technical strengths